XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T004-SBS.md

 >
 > In order to run the automated Starter Solution, you need to go through the [Setup prerequisites](/Challenges/Prerequisites/Readme.md) first!

-1. In your GitHub Codespace, open a PowerShell Terminal and run the starter solution.
+1. In your GitHub Codespace, run the starter solution in a PowerShell Terminal.
 A Pull Request with 3 Docker files will be created

       ```
       Workshop-Step Start "DEVWF-T004"
       ```

-2. In your GitHub repository, navigate to the Tab Pull Requests and open the Pull Request with DEVWF-T004 in the title
+1. In your GitHub repository, navigate to the Tab Pull Requests and open the Pull Request with DEVWF-T004 in the title

       ![Shows the menu item for navigating to the Pull Request](/Assets/PullRequestDEVWF-T004.png)

-3. In the Pull Request, check the conversation, Commits, Checks and Files Changed Tabs, and got through the instructions and changes.
+1. In the Pull Request, check the conversation, Commits, Checks and Files Changed Tabs, and got through the instructions and changes.

-4. On the Conversation Tab, press the Merge Pull Request Button, to merge the files in to the main branch.
+1. On the Conversation Tab, press the Merge Pull Request Button, to merge the files in to the main branch.
 Link the Pull Request to your Azure Boards Work item for Module 1 by typing AB#Module1WorkItemID in the title or description of the Pull Request Commit Message.

       ![Shows the button for merging a Pull Request in GitHub](/Assets/mergePullRequest.png)

 Now your repository contains 3 new "multi-staged" docker file.

-6. In your GitHub Codespace, update your files to the latest version by pulling them.
+1. In your GitHub Codespace, update your files to the latest version by pulling them.

       ![](/Assets/2020-10-05-12-10-11.png)

-7. Open your PowerShell terminal window.
+1. Open your PowerShell terminal window.
 From the content-api folder containing the API application files and the new Dockerfile, type the following command to create a Docker image for the API application.
 This command does the following:

       - Executes the Docker build command to produce the image
       - Tags the resulting image with the name content-api (-t)